s-power-vn/portal-web/memory-bank/systemPatterns.md

 - Component-based development with React
 - State management with React Query
 - Type-safe development with TypeScript
-- API integration with PocketBase
+- API integration with PocketBase and PostgREST
+- Secure database access with Row Level Security

 ## Project Structure